yzerlaut/pv-sst-dendrites/README.md

 - Computes the stimulus-evoked time-varying rate of positive and negative units
 - Compute the cross-correlation function between positive and negative units

-## E) In Vivo Calcium Imaging of Neural Activity in SST+ cells with and without the NDMAR
+## E) In Vivo Calcium Imaging of Neural Activity in SST+ cells with and without the NDMAR (Figure 5)

 ### E.1) Show Raw Data [(-Notebook-)](./in-vivo/Show-Raw-Data.ipynb)